wwmm/fastgame/README.md

 the game.
 On Steam you would do something like this `fastgame --game APlagueTaleInnocence_x64 --run %command%`.
 In this case `APlagueTaleInnocence_x64` is the name of the game section in our `config.json` file.
 There is an configuration example below.
-If a game does not need cpu affinity o environmental variables settings there is no need to modify its laucnh command.
+If a game does not need cpu affinity o environmental variables settings there is no need to modify its launch command.
 Just start `fastgame_server` before launching the game.

 # Features